the-drunk-coder/megra/Tutorial/00_Installation.md

 * git
 * wget

+The exact names might vary from distro to distro.
+As paddywwoof reported, on Ubuntu 18.04 (and I assume derived systems), the correct packages are:
+`libsndfile-dev fftw-dev portaudio19-dev libportmidi-dev libgsl-dev graphviz`

 ### 2. Download Portacle
 Now, download **Portacle** from https://portacle.github.io and extract it to a location of your choice (I'd recommend your home folder). **NOTE:** if you already have portacle in use, I heavily recommend using a separate installation dedicated to Mégra.